-The Automuseum Dr. Carl Benz is another German car museum privately owned and located in Ladenburg, Baden-Wurttemberg, Germany.
-Its primary focus is on the career of the automotive trailblazer Carl Benz (He is also known as Karl Benz) and on the history of the automobile manufacturers affiliated with him.
+The Automuseum Dr. Carl Benz is a privately owned German car museum in Ladenburg, Baden-Wurttemberg, Germany.
+Its primary focus is on the career of the automotive trailblazer Carl Benz (Also known as Karl Benz) and the history of the automobile manufacturers affiliated with him.

-It was a factory of Carl Benz, and he designed/built the first practical car that had an internal combustion engine.
-His first three-wheel car was produced by him in 1883 and a four-wheel car in 1893.
+It was a factory of Carl Benz, and he designed/built the first practical car with an internal combustion engine.
+He produced his first three-wheel car in 1883 and a four-wheel car in 1893.
 In 1926, the company metamorphosed into Mercedes Benz.

 4. Merks Motor Museum

 The Merk family affectionately revamped the hitherto production hall of a window factory spanning just about 2000 square meters in 2010.
-This museum boasts of a private Classic Car collection, and it was opened to the public in 2011.
+This museum prominently features a private Classic Car collection, which was opened to the public in 2011.

 All the vehicles the exhibition covers – 90 automobiles and around 100 motorcycles – are from past Nuremberg production lines.
 Other small exhibitions are also presented alongside the automobiles e.g.

-Triumph typewriters, old radios, telephones, etc., and cause the spirit of the previous eras to live again.
+Triumph typewriters, old radios, telephones, etc., cause the spirit of the previous eras to live again.
 About 2000 model cars are showcased, plus a kitchen from the 1930s and an office from the 1950s.
-For a fee, you could purchase a second-hand classic magazine from different decades.
+You could purchase a second-hand classic magazine from different decades for a fee.

 Merks Motor Museum has occupied the position of Nuremberg’s first car museum since 2011, and it is made up of the family’s private collection.
 It is situated in Nunberg, Bayern, Germany, and it falls under the museum, zoos, and parks industry.
-Across all its locations, it has three total employees, and it generates an annual sales figure of $137,306.
+Across all its locations, it has three total employees, generating an annual sales figure of $137,306.

 The museum possesses a shop and a cafe that can be leased for intimate/private events.
 Flea markets and auctions can also be done at the museum.